kultprosvet/obrigado-redux-utils/ReadMe.md

 </div>
 obrigado-redux-utils is a small library designed to automatically generate Redux store, actions and reducers.

-It uses [Immutable.js](https://immutable-js.github.io/immutable-js/) Records to ensure store immutability.
+It uses [Immutable.js](https://immutable-js.github.io/immutable-js/) Records and lists to ensure store immutability.

 Can be easily set up with [redux-persist](https://github.com/rt2zz/redux-persist).